bjoelf/bjoelf/README.md

-- 👋 Hi, I’m @bjoelf and work full-time as full-stack developer.
+- 👋 Hi, I’m @bjoelf and I spend my days developing trading strategies and deploy the execution part of them in the cloud.
+In this process I perform the same development work as a full-stack developer and devops engineer.
 No external clients last year.
 Only private business project involving quantative / rulebased trading implemented in Go.
 - Latest project in colab/python and go.
 - If you have an exiting project, pls get in touch.
 - Earlier been doing ASP .net core, entity framwork, React, javascript etc.